AydenHerold/terraform-AWS-scalable-backend/README.md

+Okay, here is the revised README.md with the Prerequisites section updated to clarify the GitHub Actions configuration, reflecting the need for AWS_REGION regardless of the authentication method used.

 # Terraform AWS Scalable Backend Infrastructure

 This project provisions a scalable and resilient backend infrastructure on AWS using Terraform.
 It sets up a multi-tier architecture suitable for deploying web applications like blogs, forums, or e-commerce platforms, focusing on high availability, scalability, and automation.